-OVERVIEW OF THE PROGRAM THE FOUNDATIONS FOUNDATIONS 111 AND 112 writing, and arguing, and discussion and expression of ideas.
+OVERVIEW OF THE PROGRAM THE FOUNDATIONS FOUNDATIONS 111 AND 112

+All entering freshmen will take Foundations 111 and 112 in their first two semesters.
+The fall semester Foundations 111 course is designed to equip students with foundational skills in critical thinking, which entails analytical reading, writing, and arguing, and discussion and expression of ideas.
 Students will cultivate these skills while exploring a set of significant works from literature, philosophy, religion, the natural and social sciences, and the fine arts.
 The course materials will be historically organized and will engage issues within a theme of perennial or pressing concern.
 The spring semester Foundations 112 course is designed to reinforce the skill development from Foundations 111, but the work will be done in modestly interdisciplinary courses engaging a variety of topics.